 To close out the story – one of the students raised her hand and inquired what the other beer represented.
 The professor smiled and said,”I’m glad you asked.”
 The other beer just shows you that no matter how full your life may seem, there’s always room for a beer with a friend.”

-So remember, no matter what is happening today, thankfulness goes a long way – Pay attention to the things that are critical to your happiness without being selfish.
+So remember, no matter what is happening today, thankfulness goes a long way – pay attention to the things that are critical to your happiness without being selfish or trying to impress others.